Virginia State Capitol

 The Virginia State Capitol is the seat of state government of the Commonwealth of Virginia, located in Richmond, the state capital.
 It houses the oldest elected legislative body in North America, the Virginia General Assembly, first established as the House of Burgesses in 1619.

 The Capitol was conceived of by Thomas Jefferson and Charles-Louis Clérisseau in France, based on the Maison Carrée in Nîmes.
 Construction began in 1785 and was completed in 1788.
-The current Capitol is the eighth built to serve as Virginia's statehouse, primarily due to fires during the Colonial period.
+The current Capitol is the eighth built to serve as Virginia's statehouse, primarily due to fires during the American colonial period.
 The building also served as the capitol of the Confederate States of America during the American Civil War from 1861 to 1865.
 In the early 20th century, two wings were added, leading to its present appearance.
 In 1960, it was designated a National Historic Landmark.